VTArcelia/okada/README.md

 scoop install ungoogled-chromium git
 ```

+note: if you installed git above you can skip the git from scoop, I prefer getting as much through scoop as possible

 - another optional thing
 Open Ungoogled-Chromium & go to chrome://flags 2,3,4,6 are mandatory, 1,5 are just dark mode